 Spooky Owl Cupcakes

-Owls are the “it” animal this year, as I said in my post Owls are Hot!
-Hoo Hoo Knew?
+Owls are the “it” animal this year!
 So, my daughter, who was a big fan of Legend of the Guardians: The Owls of Ga’Hoole wanted to make these cupcakes.
 You can find slightly different versions of these owl cupcakes on a variety of different sites (as I said, owls are hot) but we chose this photo at TheCupcakeBlog.com as inspiration.

 We used, chocolate frosting, Oreos, white frosting and M&Ms. These cupcakes were super easy and my kids could put them together like pros.
 We frosted the cupcake.
 Split open Oreo cookies for the eyes and “ears.”
 Once the Oreos are split, take the piece without the white center and break them into “ear” shapes.
 Then put M&Ms on for eyeballs and an M&M turned sideways for the beak.